The Planter's Wife (1952 film): Shooting

 Colbert left for Britain in February 1951 and stayed there three months.

-Director Ken Annakin and a team gathered anecdotes from planters, policemen and soldiers in Malaya and shot second unit sequences there as well as Singapore and Malacca but for safety reasons during the ongoing Emergency, much of the filming was done in Ceylon, on the advice of Rank's Asian representative, John Dalton.
+Director Annakin and a team gathered anecdotes from planters, policemen and soldiers in Malaya and shot second unit sequences there as well as Singapore and Malacca but for safety reasons during the ongoing Malayan Emergency, much of the filming was done in Ceylon, on the advice of Rank's Asian representative, John Dalton.
+Filming in Ceylon took eight weeks.
 The majority of the film was shot in London at Pinewood Studios.
+Hawkins wrote in his memoirs, "we did not leave Pinewood Studios for one single day.
+All the outside work was done with that rather cheating technique of back projection, by which the action is played out against a screen showing moving pictures of locations...
+What made it all the more absurd was the fact that we were filming in the middle of winter, and dressed only in bush shirt and shorts I was permanently frozen."

 Colbert impressed Annakin with her detailed technical knowledge of lighting and camera work and confided in Annakin that she had never been called upon to do real action scenes in Hollywood and quickly became adept in small arms use.
+Annakin says Colbert had an affair with actor Hubert Gregg while making the movie.

 To shoot the cobra vs mongoose fight, the room set was built in a Ceylon zoo.
 When several of the local mongooses ran away from the cobra, the zookeeper said "Ï'm afraid our Singhalese mongooses are not used to fighting; I'll have to get you some North-Indian variety".
 Imported from Madras, the Indian mongoose engaged in a true fight to the finish with the cobra.

 Reception

 Box office

 The film was the sixth most popular movie of the year at the British box office in 1952, after The Greatest Show on Earth, Where No Vultures Fly, Son of Paleface, Ivanhoe and Mandy.
 It was followed by The Quiet Man, The World in His Arms, Angels One Five (also with Hawkins), Reluctant Heroes, The African Queen and The Sound Barrier.

 Despite Colbert's presence, the film only took £32,000 in the United States.
+(Variety reported this at $90,000.)
 However it was a success in other international markets.

 Critical

 The critic from the Daily Worker called it "the most viciously dishonest war propaganda picture yet made in Britain."

 The Los Angeles Times said "the atmosphere is more plausible than the melodrama."

-Variety said "The jungle campaign against local terrorists is depicted against a • commonplace domestic drama" and said "later action sequences compen- sate for the lame opening."
+Variety said "The jungle campaign against local terrorists is depicted against a commonplace domestic drama" and said "later action sequences compensate for the lame opening."

 Legacy

-Ken Annakin later said he was "quite proud" of the film.
+Ken Annakin later said he was "quite proud" of the film calling it "a good action picture."
 The success of the movie led to Rank's head of production Earl St John to commission another colonial war film, about Britain's struggle against the Mau Mau, Simba.